Device update: GSM phones in the Ting shop plus Galaxy S6 for CDMA

 Buying directly from the Ting shop offers some peace of mind that playing the used market just can’t touch.
 Also, it saves sifting through Amazon new device listings, trying to make 100% sure that the device you’re thinking about will be compatible with Ting.
 With our recent addition of a nationwide GSM network, about 80% of smartphones made in the last two years are compatible.
 That remaining 20%, though, can be a stumbling block unless you’re well versed in the world of mobile phones.

-Following are a few recent additions to the Ting shop, across both Ting network choices.
+The following are a few recent additions to the Ting shop, across both Ting network choices.

 Granted, the rounded screen that just kind of melts off the side of the phone is a gimmick… but what a beautiful gimmick it is.
 The Samsung Galaxy S6 edge really feels like a piece of luxury in the hand.
 As myriad reviewers have pointed out, the rounded screen edges that give the Edge its name aren’t really being put to good use.
 On the Galaxy Note edge, this screen technology came with a bunch of curved edge-specific apps, widgets and even a game.
 Neat, but not all that useful in truth… and showing the classic Samsung MO of cramming a bunch of stuff in to see what sticks.